BIGJRA/BIGJRA.github.io/reborn.md

 To the right from here, go down and grab hidden *X Sp.
 Atk* and *Revive*.
 Can't go further, so head back and go all the way left.
 Grab a hidden *Telluric Seed*, beat the clown, and grab a hidden *Red Shard* and go down the stairs.
 Again we will be blocked, so go back up and right then go down the stairs.

 Grab a hidden *Ultra Ball* then hop across some rocks to the right to grab a *Exp.
 Candy XL*.
-Next, hop to the left from the cliff at the top, grab a hidden *Pokesnax*, and hop your way to the bottom right side of the area.
+Next, hop to the left from the cliff at the top, grab a hidden *PokeSnax*, and hop your way to the bottom right side of the area.
 Climb down the stairs.

 Snag the *Blue Shard* to the left, then get some sleep poweer and talk to Crustle.
 We'll need to move it down and right.
 Precisely: